Declarative programming: Prolog

 Given this program, the query eat(tom,jerry) succeeds, while eat(jerry,tom) fails.
 Moreover, the query eat(X,jerry) succeeds with the answer substitution X=tom.

 Prolog executes programs top-down, using SLD resolution to reason backwards, reducing goals to subgoals.
 In this example, it uses the last rule of the program to reduce the goal of answering the query eat(X,jerry) to the subgoals of first finding an X such that big(X) holds and then of showing that small(jerry) holds.
 It repeatedly uses rules to further reduce subgoals to other subgoals, until it eventually succeeds in unifying all subgoals with facts in the program.
 This backward reasoning, goal-reduction strategy treats rules in logic programs as procedures, and makes Prolog both a declarative and procedural programming language.

 The broad range of Prolog applications is highlighted in the Year of Prolog Book, celebrating the 50 year anniversary of Prolog.

 Datalog

 The origins of Datalog date back to the beginning of logic programming, but it was identified as a separate area around 1977.
 Syntactically and semantically, it is a subset of Prolog.
 But because it lacks compound terms, it is not Turing-complete.

 Most Datalog systems execute programs bottom-up, using rules to reason forwards, deriving new facts from existing facts, and terminating when there are no new facts that can be derived, or when the derived facts unify with the query.
-In the above example, a typical Datalog system would first derive the new facts: